 In any case, values of Data Elements driven by Dynamic Media Viewers are not stored on the local storage or on the server; instead, they are kept only on the client-side Experience Platform Launch library.
 Values of such Data Element disappear when the web page reloads.

-In the Event editor, the Dynamic Media Viewers extension adds a new Event Type called Viewer Event.
+In the Event editor, the Dynamic Media Viewers extension adds an Event Type called Viewer Event.

 When selected, the Event editor renders the drop-down Dynamic Media Viewer events, listing all the available events that are supported by Dynamic Media viewers.